The widow’s pension: bereavement support payment explained

 Payments are linked to national insurance contributions, and you can only claim if you haven’t reached state pension age yet.

-Your partner will have had to have made national insurance contributions for at least 25 weeks in one tax year for you to be able to claim.
+Your partner will have had to have made national insurance contributions for at least 25 weeks in any one tax year for you to be able to claim.

 How much is the bereavement support payment?